 After receiving his Ph.D. in geography from the University of Colorado Boulder in August 2017, Joel completed a Postdoctoral position at the University of Arizona (2017-18).
 He holds an MA in Latin American Studies from the University of Arizona and a BA in Geography from Humboldt State University.

-For more information, please visit: www.joel-correia.com.CONTACT
+For more information, please visit his personal website: www.joel-correia.com.CONTACT